-The Vietnamese Women’s Museum has a diverse and modern design style.
-This place displays a large number of documents and artifacts to honor the development, role and position of women in Vietnamese society.
-If you plan to travel to Hanoi, this is a destination that should not be missed.
+The Vietnamese Women’s Museum features a diverse, modern design style.
+This place displays numerous documents and artifacts to honor the development, role, and status of women in Vietnamese society.
+If you plan to travel to Hanoi, this destination should not be missed.

-Address: 36 Ly Thuong Kiet, Hoan Kiem District, Hanoi
+Address: 36 Ly Thuong Kiet, Cua Nam Ward, Hanoi

-The Vietnamese Women’s Museum is located on one of the most beautiful streets in Hanoi, where visitors visit to learn about the role and importance of Vietnamese women in the flow of culture and history of country.
-The museum was began construction in 1991 and opened officially to the public in 1995 with the aims to preserve historical documents and artifacts to educate future generations.
-The founder of the museum is Madam Nguyen Thi Dinh, former Deputy Chairwoman of the Council of State, and former Chairwomen of the Vietnam Women’s Union.
+The Vietnamese Women’s Museum is located on one of the most beautiful streets in Hanoi, where visitors come to learn about the role and importance of Vietnamese women in the country’s cultural and historical development.
+The museum began construction in 1991 and officially opened to the public in 1995, with the aim of preserving historical documents and artifacts to educate future generations.
+The founder of the museum is Madam Nguyen Thi Dinh, former Deputy Chairwoman of the Council of State, and former Chairwoman of the Vietnam Women’s Union.

-Currently, this museum in Hanoi is preserving valuable documents and content, displayed scientifically and impressively, about the stories of women from all over the world, their contributions and silent sacrifices that are very profound.
-The beauty of Vietnamese women in the past, present and future.
+Currently, this museum in Hanoi is preserving valuable documents and content, displayed scientifically and impressively, about the stories of women from all over the world, their contributions, and the profound, often silent sacrifices they make.
+The beauty of Vietnamese women in the past, present, and future.

-The Vietnamese Women’s Museum has received the prize “Vietnamese Women 2015” and one of the top destinations in Vietnam in 2015 and 2016 from Vietnam’s Ministry of Culture, Sports, and Tourism.
+The Vietnamese Women’s Museum received the “Vietnamese Women 2015” prize and was named one of the top destinations in Vietnam in 2015 and 2016 by Vietnam’s Ministry of Culture, Sports, and Tourism.

 Ticket price to the Vietnamese Women’s Museum: